 Learn about life outside of the classroom and in the residence halls from the staff and students who live there.
 Topics include housing selection, living with roommates, roommate agreements, and what it means to live in community.

 Start Your Greyhound Experience on the Right Food: Messina and Pre-Fall Programs

 This session will introduce you to two of Loyola's first-year programs.
 Learn about the structure and goals of Messina and what to expect in the Fall.
-Also, learn about each of the five Pre-Fall Programs - one to five day themed experiences filled with community building an dfun the week preceding Fall Welcome Weekend.
+Also, learn about each of the six Pre-Fall Programs - one to five day themed experiences filled with community building and fun the week preceding Fall Welcome Weekend.

 Managing the Roller Coaster Ride of Your Student's First Year

 Changes in the first semester of college can feel like an emotional roller coaster ride for students and parents.
 This session will explore the developmental changes first-year students encounter, with an emphasis on today’s cultural influences, and discuss ways parents and University administrators can work together to help students manage the ride.

 This presentation will first introduce Loyola’s campus services including dining venues and meal plan offerings in addition to the bookstore and opportunities to save money on book requirements.
 Next, it will address the housing assignment process, what to bring during move-in, dealing with roommates, and efforts to build a sense of community on campus.
 This presentations will be followed by a chance for parents to ask questions about each aspect of campus living.

 Interest Session: Helping Your Student Connect College to Career

 While your student is just getting started at Loyola, the first year provides opportunities for career exploration that will pay off at graduation and beyond.
 Career Center leaders will provide an overview of Loyola's unique approach to career development, insights on a variety of popular career paths among recent alumni, and tips on how you can best assist your student throughout the college experience.